ClickHouse/ClickHouse/docs/en/operations/access_rights.md

 1. [Enable](#enabling-access-control) SQL-driven access control and account management for the `default` user.
 2. Login under the `default` user account and create all the required users.
 Don't forget to create an administrator account (`GRANT ALL ON *.* WITH GRANT OPTION TO admin_user_account`).
-3. Restrict permissions for the `default` user and disable SQL-driven access control and account management for it.
+3. [Restrict permissions](settings/permissions_for_queries.md#permissions_for_queries) for the `default` user and disable SQL-driven access control and account management for it.

 ### Properties of Current Solution {#access-control-properties}

 - You can grant permissions for databases and tables even if they are not exist.
 - If a table was deleted, all the privileges that correspond to this table are not revoked.
-So, if new table is created later with the same name all the privileges become again actual.
+So, if a new table is created later with the same name all the privileges become again actual.
 To revoke privileges corresponding to the deleted table, you need to perform, for example, the `REVOKE ALL PRIVILEGES ON db.table FROM ALL` query.
 - There is no lifetime settings for privileges.

 ## User account {#user-account-management}

-A user account is a configuration that allows to authorize someone in ClickHouse.
+A user account is an access entity that allows to authorize someone in ClickHouse.
 A user account contains:

 - Identification information.
 - [Privileges](../sql_reference/statements/grant.md#grant-privileges) that define a scope of queries the user can perform.